Satyanatha Tirtha: Biography

 B.N.K.
 Sharma says, Satyanatha Tirtha was originally named Narasimhacharya.
-He was born into an Deshastha Madhva Brahmin family of scholars in 1648 in Miraj, now in the southern part of Maharashtra.
-His father's name was Krishnacharya and his mother's name was Rukmini Bai.
-Author S. K. Badrinath gives Satyanatha Tirtha's former name as Raghunathacharya in his biography on Satyanatha Tirtha.
+He was born into an Kannada-speaking Deshastha Brahmin family of scholars in 1648 in Miraj, now in the southern part of Maharashtra.
+His father's name was Krishnacharya Avadhani and his mother's name was Rukmini Bai.
 Before becoming pontiff of the monastic institution Uttaradi Math, he was known by three names after taking Sannyasa.
 He was first ordained Sannyasa as an ordinary ascetic with the name Vidyanatha Tirtha by Krishnadwaipayana Tirtha (the disciple of Vedavyasa Tirtha), for second time he was named Ranganatha Tirtha by Dandaparivritti of Vedanidhi Tirtha and finally for the third time by Satyanidhi Tirtha, with the name Satyanatha Tirtha.
 In 1660 he took the seat of Uttaradi Math as the peetadhipathi, taking the name Satyanatha Tirtha.